comidan/AgriSegmentation/README.md

 Given their really high similarity we tried also to apply a Stacked Ensembling model, using a meta learner to be trained in order to have a model assigning the best possible weights to these two models at prediction time.
-Unfortunately we only improved the global result on the overall data set to 0.0634313027 but not on the one we chose to specifically train onto.
+Unfortunately we only improved the global result on the overall global data set but not on the one we chose to specifically train onto.

 ## Possible improvements